mrrusof/mrrusof.github.io/_posts/2016-09-09-do-not-estimate-out-loud.markdown

 [PlanITPoker](http://www.planitpoker.com/) or my own [spoker-master](https://spoker-master.herokuapp.com/).

-Really, there is no excuse for saying your estimates outloud.
+Really, there is no excuse for saying your estimates out loud.

 {% include subscribe.html %}